Korean Shipbuilding Industry

 The year 2010 saw very stagnant business for shipbuilders worldwide including the three major shipbuilding companies in Korea- Hyundai Heavy Industries, Samsung Heavy Industries and Daewoo Shipbuilding and Marine Engineering.
 But with the global economy on the rebound, orders for ships are back on the rise.
 While the demand for transport ships, such as bulk carriers, is decreasing, market requirements for specialized ships with advanced engineering features, such as super-sized container ships or liquefied gas tankers, are increasing.

-Korea’s shipbuilding industry, the former global industry leader, is now on the brink of collapse.
+Korea’s shipbuilding industry, the former global industry leader, was on the brink of collapse by 2016.
 In April 2016 Korean shipbuilders were dealt a shocking blow of failing to win a single order for the first time in history.
 China, armed with low prices, won orders in April for 720,000 compensated gross tonnages or CGT, representing 48% of all new orders worldwide.
 Japan, which had less than a 10% global market share a mere decade ago, has now expanded its market share to 30% through a weak yen and help from local shipping companies.

 Korea overtook Japan in 2001 to take the top spot in the global shipbuilding industry and overcome the 2008 global financial meltdown to take 70% of the world’s shipbuilding orders for 2009 and 2010.
 As a result, Korea’s shipbuilding industry became the most robust in the world and rose to the number five spot, powering Korea’s rise as a maritime powerhouse.